Premsai8991/Color-Based-Image-Retrieval-using-MATLAB/README.md

 ## Team Member
 - **Naga Prem Sai Nellure**

-## Abstract
+## Project Overview
-This project presents the **Color-Based Image Retrieval System (CBIRS)** implemented in MATLAB, designed to retrieve images from a dataset based on their color composition.
-The system utilizes a **Graphical User Interface (GUI)**, enabling users to query images by selecting a reference image.
-RGB histograms are calculated for image matching.
-This project demonstrates practical applications of image processing in areas such as digital asset management and media libraries.
+This project implements a **Color-Based Image Retrieval System (CBIRS)** using MATLAB.
+The primary goal is to retrieve images from a dataset based on their color composition, enabling efficient digital asset management.
+The system employs a Graphical User Interface (GUI) for ease of use, allowing users to query images by selecting a reference image.
+The retrieval process is based on RGB histogram matching.

 ## Features
-1. **Dataset Loader:** Load a dataset of images for analysis.
+- **Dataset Loader:** Load a dataset of images for analysis.
-2. **Query Selection:** Users can select a query image to retrieve similar images based on color similarity.
+- **Query Selection:** Users can select a query image to retrieve similar images based on color similarity.
-3. **Image Matching:** Displays the top five matches for the query image alongside their RGB histograms.
+- **Image Matching:** Displays the top five matches for the query image alongside their RGB histograms.
-4. **Clear Option:** Allows users to reset the interface.
+- **Clear Option:** Allows users to reset the interface.
-5. **RGB Histogram Comparison**: Used for image similarity measurements.
+- **RGB Histogram Comparison**: Used for image similarity measurements.
-6. **Simple GUI**: User-friendly interface for intuitive interaction.
+- **Simple GUI**: User-friendly interface for intuitive interaction.

 ## Dataset
 The dataset used in this project is the **Oxford 102 Flower Dataset**, which contains 102 flower categories.